Help! I’m addicted to carbs, sugar and I love alcohol. But my days of getting away with these indulgences are over.

 I like not having to count calories.
 And I’m happy I can eat what I want as long as it is on the approved list.
 Nut butter is going to save me on this diet (although peanut butter is a no, due to its added sugar).

 I’m told its hard to overdose on the approved foods (except potatoes) because my body will only want what it needs.
 Alcohol will be the toughest part of this diet for me.
-However, I’ve been in Korea for 11 days with almost no access to white wine and have been drinking soju wine instead.
-So perhaps I’ll be weaned by the time I start the Whole30!

 The first ten days are supposed to be kind of brutal.
 I will get hangry, have low energy and may get dizzy from the sugar, carb and alcohol detox.
 But after this, it’s supposed to be a breeze!